kurisu-na/kurisu-na/README.md

 - 👋 Hello, I’m Christina!
 In case you didn't know, "Kurisu" is the katakana spelling of "Chris."
-- 👀 I have a lot of interests, including languages and web and UX/UI design.
-I mainly freelance as an English-Indonesian translator.
+- 👀 I have a lot of interests, including languages.
+I have a day job as a data scientist, but sometimes I still freelance as an English-Indonesian translator.
-- 🌱 I’m currently learning about UX design and WordPress.
+- 🌱 I’m currently learning about... hmm, a lot of things.
 - 💞️ I'm a nerd!
 I love science, tech, sci-fi, video games, anime... a lot of things, really.
 - 📫 You can reach me by visiting my translation portfolio website: https://kurisunatasha-at.work/